Megscode/CV/README.md

 ### Freelance Tea Sommelier (July 18 to Dec 19)

 I worked with The Chinese Tea Company, The European Tea Society, Mogok Tea and Good and Proper Tea.
 I supported and advised new tea companies during the initial set up of their businesses from one off meetings up to 3 months.
 I ran tea tastings, attended sales meetings, created content, performed tea analysis and feedback and managed tea shops.
-I remain on the European Tea Society's Marketing, Events, Education and Membership Comittees.
+I remain on the European Tea Society's Marketing, Events, Education and Membership Committees.

 ### St John Ambulance, Rostering Coordinator (Feb 17 to May 18)

 At my core, I'm a planner.
 I like to map out how I am going to achieve something, how long it is going to take and what resources I'm going to need.
 At St John Ambulance I scheduled the diaries of 50 trainers and all of the London First Aid Courses.
 Logistics and attention to detail were crucial to the organisation's success and aspects of the position that I got a real buzz from.
-This job was fast paced and highly pressured, this lead to developing my innovative problem solving skills.
+This job was fast paced and highly pressured, this led to developing my innovative problem solving skills.

 ### HOST UK, Programme and Volunteer Coordinator (Jun 16 to Feb 17)